torrentpier/torrentpier/README.md

 The specific settings depend on the server you are using, but in general case we recommend chmod **0755** for folders, and chmod **0644** for files in them.
 If you are not sure, leave it as is.

+## 🔐 Security vulnerabilities

+If you discover a security vulnerability within TorrentPier, please follow our [security policy](https://github.com/torrentpier/torrentpier/security/policy), so we can address it promptly.

 ## 📌 Our recommendations

 * *The recommended way to run cron.php.* - For significant tracker speed increase may be required to replace built-in cron.php by operating system daemon.